61 Top Thanksgiving Table Décor Ideas That Feel Genuine in 2025

 50. Use Food

 You can spend minimal time and effort worrying about florals or candles if you just include a variety of snacks down the center of your table.
-This useful Thanksgiving table decor is best done with a variety of dishware, baskets and stands to make it interesting.
+This useful Thanksgiving table décor is best done with a variety of dishware, baskets and stands to make it interesting.

 Think along the lines of little cups filled with spiced nuts or marinated olives.
-Even chocolate-covered almonds in decorative dishes, all up and down the center, make the table look bountiful.
+Even chocolate-covered almonds in decorative dishes, scattered up and down the center, make the table look bountiful.
 You’re essentially turning your Thanksgiving appetizers into decoration and that’s called efficiency.

 51. Gold Leaf Runner

-This simple DIY Thanksgiving table decor is fashionable and makes cleanup even easier.
+This simple DIY Thanksgiving table décor is fashionable and makes cleanup even easier.
 Get a long roll of white paper (or any other color) from your local craft store.
 After cutting it to just the right length, head outside and pick out a few picture-perfect leaves that have the shapes you’re looking for.
 With a dish or shiny gold paint, use the leaves as a stamp all over the paper roll.
 Let it dry before adding any flowers or candles on top.

 52. Elongated Charcuterie

+If you want everyone to stay out of the kitchen while you work on the main course, lay a long charcuterie board down the center of the table as both appetizer and decoration.
 Lay down butcher paper and accent with some washed greenery, lying flat, before carefully arranging meats, cheeses, fruits and crackers up and down your table.

 53. Get the Kids Involved

 If your family or friends have lots of little kids running around, ask them to make a few extra crafts before the big day.
-Scatter hand turkeys on the tabletop or use them as adorable place cards for some sweet, homemade Thanksgiving table decor.
+Scatter hand turkeys on the tabletop or use them as adorable place cards for some sweet, homemade Thanksgiving table décor.

 54. Golden Fruits and Veggies

-Keep things understated with this organic Thanksgiving table decor idea featuring golden shades of real fruits and veggies.
+Keep things understated with this organic Thanksgiving table décor idea featuring golden shades of real fruits and veggies.
 Whole cantaloupes, yellow squash and even sweet onions appear nicely together for a muted but interesting centerpiece that’s very unexpected.

 55. Pencil and Paper

-You don’t need to spend a ton of money on flowers, chargers, place cards and tablecloths to come up with beautiful, memorable Thanksgiving table decor.
+You don’t need to spend a ton of money on flowers, chargers, place cards and tablecloths to come up with beautiful, memorable Thanksgiving table décor.

 Cover your tabletop with brown paper and grab a chunky black marker.
-You or someone you know who has calligraphy skills, can create each table setting by drawing a circle where the plate goes, with each guest’s name artfully scrolled inside.
+You or someone you know who has calligraphy skills can create each table setting by drawing a circle where the plate goes, with each guest’s name artfully scrolled inside.

 Draw on forks and spoons so people have a rough estimate of where to place their utensils and maybe add some simple greenery or candles up the middle to make it pop.
 This makes cleanup easier than ever.